butterygg/lp_analysis/chain_tvl__hyperliquid__il_report__lt_2025-09-02.md

 _Windows strictly earlier than **2025-09-02**.
 All figures exclude trading fees._

 ## Data Source
-**Profile Description:** Hyperliquid L1 TVL from https://api.llama.fi/v2/historicalChainTvl/ using chain 'Hyperliquid L1', taking the last TVL value within each 30-day window
+**Profile Question:** Use the DefiLlama API historical chain TVL endpoint at https://api.llama.fi/v2/historicalChainTvl/Hyperliquid%20L1 and answer with the Hyperliquid L1 chain total TVL in USD on {MARKET_END_DATE_UTC}.

 ## Market Structure
 Each market contains **UP** and **DOWN** tokens representing directional bets on changes in the underlying metric: